0x1eef/ryo.rb/README.md

 Ryo is a Ruby library that implements prototype-based inheritance - with the implementation taking a lot of inspiration from JavaScript.
-Ryo can be used for creating Ruby objects from Hash objects, for implementing configuration objects, and for other use cases where prototype-based inheritance can be useful.
+Ryo can be used for creating Ruby objects from Hash objects, for implementing configuration objects, for implementing tree-like data structures, and for other use cases where prototype-based inheritance can be useful.

 For the sake of simplicity, the objects Ryo works with are described as Hash objects, and Array objects.
 Technically Ryo is duck-typed.
 When a Hash is mentioned that means